-My twenty-seven year career in leadership positions has catalyzed partnerships with strategic direction while with government agencies, private firms, academic institutions, and non-profits in the United States, China, Southeast Asia, Caribbean, Europe, and Africa.
+My twenty-eight year career in leadership positions has catalyzed partnerships with strategic direction while with government agencies, private firms, academic institutions, and non-profits in the United States, China, Southeast Asia, Caribbean, Europe, and Africa.
 As a dynamic communicator and facilitator, I am often called upon to assist diverse groups from around the world with team building, strategic planning, project management, and community resilience building.
 Recent accomplishments include principal facilitator on the Puerto Rico Climate Adaptation Plan, a lead author for the U.S. National Climate Assessment, co-creator of the Massachusetts Municipal Vulnerability Preparedness program, and chief architect of Community Resilience Building.

 Commonwealth of Mass